 CISA collaborates with the National Integrated Drought Information System (NIDIS) to build understanding of drought's effects on the Carolinas' coastal ecosystems, conduct related research, and engage decision makers as part of the Coastal Carolinas Drought Early Warning System (DEWS).
 CISA contributes to the DEWS through assessment of historical drought events and precipitation patterns and trends in the Carolinas, assessment of drought indicators in Southeastern coastal ecosystems, and a program to expand drought impacts monitoring and reporting through citizen science.
 Information about all of the Coastal Carolina DEWS projects can be found here.
 A copy of the 2016 Coastal Carolinas DEWS Meeting Summary Report is available here.
-Stakeholder feedback from this meeting will be used to devise a strategic plan and project priorities for the Coastal Carolinas DEWS.
+Stakeholder feedback from this meeting was used to devise the Coastal Carolinas DEWS strategic plan.

 Through interviews and meetings with coastal land managers, fishers, and others dependent on the Carolinas coastal resources and ecosystems, decision makers indicated the need for an improved baseline understanding and information about drought and normal precipitation in the Carolinas.
 The main purpose of the atlas is to build understanding of how regional risks and impacts relate to hydroclimate extremes and provide information that can be used to enhance drought planning and preparedness across the Carolinas.

 Ultimately, the atlas will be displayed through a website which tells the story of hydroclimate extremes in the Carolinas through graphs, maps, photos, videos, and text.
 Results of spatial data analysis and mapping will be combined with other visual sources to produce an educational tool to help users understand the frequency, duration, and intensity of drought in the Carolinas, as well as the impacts of recent drought.